Karl Blind: Personal life

+Daughter, Ottilie

 After moving to Hampstead, London, Blind's family embraced the English education system and interests.
 Ottilie was involved in supporting women's suffrage, home rule for Ireland and the League of Nations.
 She organised working parties for the Serbian Red Cross during the First World War.
 She married a barrister Charles Hancock.
 She is now best known for her endowment in 1925 of the Ottilie Hancock and Hertha Ayrton Fellowships at Girton College, Cambridge.

+Son, Rudolph

 Rudolph was educated at University College School and the Royal Academy.
 He was an artist and illustrator.
 His best known works were The Golden Gates, Christ the Consoler, The World’s Desire (subject to two court cases, one against the artist for alleged obscenity and indecency while the other was for delivery of the picture and damages against the artist's wife), Love’s Extasy, and The Throne of Grace.
 He married Annie Sarah and they had 3 sons.